andrewdavidmackenzie/flow/docs/running/distributed.md

 How many jobs are done in one process/machine or another depends on the number of executors and network and cpu speed.

-The `flowr` flow runner and the `flowrex` job executor discover each other using mDNS and then jobs are distributed out over the network and results are sent back to the coordinator running in `flowr` also over the network.
+The `flowrcli` flow runner and the `flowrex` job executor discover each other using mDNS and then jobs are distributed out over the network and results are sent back to the coordinator running in `flowrcli` also over the network.

 ### TODO
 It is pending to allow `flowrec` to also execute provided functions, by distributing the architecture-neutral WASM